ZubairAhmed-56/touchfolio/README.md

 The original source code is private and not shared publicly.
 For Code, contact the author.

-© 2025 Zubair Ahmed — All rights reserved.

 ## 📸 Screenshots

 <p align="center">